 Willing's Barbados Pepper

-Native to Barbados, this prolific small hot pepper grows wild there and is a classic ingredient in the local cuisine.
+Likely native to Yucatan and Central America, this pepper is said to have traveled to Barbados in the seventeenth century.
+This attractive, prolific small hot pepper grows wild there and is a classic ingredient in the local cuisine.
 In the late summer through fall it is covered with tiny, upward facing peppers which are dark green, turning bright orange and red as they ripen.
-Birds love them.

-The plant was given to John Bartram in the 1760s by Charles Willing, twice mayor of Philadelphia, for plant collector Sir John St. Clair of Delaware’s special collection of tropical plants.
+The plant was given to John Bartram in the 1760s by Charles Willing, twice mayor of Philadelphia, for plant collector Sir John St. Clair’s special collection of tropical plants in Trenton, New Jersey.
 At this time, it was introduced into cultivation in Philadelphia as an ornamental houseplant.

 Photos courtesy of Old Salem Museums & Gardens.